1.1 Privacy and Security

 2.2 Information created by your involvement with Brainwave

 Your activities and involvement with Brainwave will result in personal data being created.
 This could include details of how you’ve helped us by volunteering and attendance or participation in our events.

-If you kindly decide to donate to Brainwave then we will keep records of when and how much you give on a particular date and to which project.
+If you kindly decide to donate to Brainwave, then we will keep records of when and how much you give to a particular cause.

 2.3 Information we generate